rocky/python-spark/README.rst

 Bernstein.

 Note: Earley algorithm parsers are almost linear when given an LR grammar.
-These are grammars which are left-recursive.
+These are grammars that are left-recursive.

 Installation
 ------------